Eugene Davis (writer): Later life

 Davis left for the United States after the Nation closed in July 1891, going on to publish with a number of literary magazine there and the Chicago Citizen.
 He went on to be appointed an editor to the Boston Pilot.
 He married in June 1891.
 She was a widow, and daughter of Charles G. Halpine.
 They had 2 daughters.
 The family lived in Brooklyn, New York, and Davis died there 25 November 1897.

-His 1889 Souvenir of Irish footprints over Europe was republished by UCD Press in 2006.
+His 1889 Souvenirs of Irish Footprints Over Europe was republished by UCD Press in 2006.